honza/honza.github.com/_blog/pages/resume.rst

 References
 ~~~~~~~~~~

+`MJ Coren <https://twitter.com/mjcoren>`_, CEO at Publet (March 2016)

+    Honza's analytical and coding skills put him in a category of his
+    own.
+Functional programming, python, tweets and even javascript: he does
+    them all well.
+Honza has identified, assessed and solved complex problems so
+    many times without breaking a sweat, I learned my confidence was never
+    misplaced.
+You're in good hands.

 `Steve Losh <http://stevelosh.com/>`_, senior developer at Amara

     Honza's a great programmer who can handle whatever you throw at him (even